Alarty/communauto-search/README.md

     - If you choose to store it in Google Drive, call the sheet <code>communauto-slots</code>, have the Google API credential file called <code>gdrive_client_secret.json</code> in your project folder.
 - A <code>gdrive_client_secret.json</code> only if you use Google Drive of course
     - You can have the file, or an environment variable called <code>gdrive_client_secret</code> containing the json (for a public use on Heroku)
+- A <code>results.json</code> file will be created and modified to store new results.
+To compare old/new results and send mail for new ones.
+    - If you run locally, everything is fine, it you run on Heroku, you should add a env var <code>gdrive_results</code> to 1 so that it look for <code>results.json</code> online.

 # Script phases every X minutes :
 - Loads dates and hours of need from the file (Google Sheet or local csv)